MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/overview.md

 To see the current status of the PowerShell Gallery services, see the [PowerShell Gallery Status](https://aka.ms/psgallery-status) page on GitHub.

-Please provide feedback and report issues the [GitHub repository](https://aka.ms/psgallery-issues).
+Please provide feedback and report issues in the [GitHub repository](https://aka.ms/psgallery-issues).